jonathanwvd/awesome-industrial-datasets/README.md

  # Awesome Industry 4.0 Datasets

-A curated list of public manufacturing datasets and other datasets related to Industry 4.0.
+A curated list of public dataset related to Industry 4.0.

-This project aims to provide an organized list of databases so that students, researchers, and others can:
-* test Machine Learning techniques,
-* test algorithms,
-* apply filters and other data processing techniques,
-* create dashboards and visualizations, and others.

-if you want to contribute, please check the [Contribution Guideline](<https://github.com/i40a/awesome-industry40-datasets/tree/master/contribution.md>).
+This repository is maintained by few hands.
+We appreciat e any kind of help.
+If you want to contribute, please check the [Contribution Guideline](<https://github.com/i40a/awesome-industry40-datasets/tree/master/contribution.md>).

 This repository started as a fork from a deprecated project by [MakinaRocks](https://github.com/makinarocks/awesome-industrial-machine-datasets).